 Choosing healthy, iron-rich foods for kids and adding them to their meals is essential.
 Iron is a vital nutrient growing children need for several physiological functions, such as brain development.
 Most healthy children can fulfill their daily iron needs from a well-balanced diet.

-Yet, iron deficiency among children is common and can evolve into iron deficiency anemia (IDA) if neglected for a prolonged time.
-IDA can affect a child’s growth and cause learning or behavioral problems, affecting their quality of life (1).
+Yet, iron deficiency among children is common and can evolve into iron deficiency anemia (IDA) According to the Pan-American Health Organization (PAHO), the regional prevalence of anemia in the US among children aged between six and 59 months was about 16.5%, amounting to about 12 million children.
+When neglected for a prolonged time, iron deficiency anemia can affect a child’s growth and cause learning or behavioral problems, affecting their quality of life (1).

 Read on as we tell you about the functions of iron and the nutritious, iron-rich foods children can safely consume.